 To freshen up your sweatband, use a toothbrush, water, and mild soap to gently scrub and blot dirt.

-You can also use felt hat protection spray to safeguard your hat from rain and strains to extend your hat's shelf life.
+You can also use felt hat protection spray to safeguard your hat from rain and stains to extend your hat's shelf life.

 We pride ourselves on the quality of our Gigi Pip hats, once they leave our hands, it's now in yours to take good care of them.
 We hope this blog post informs you and helps you to keep your hats looking brand new!